eclipse-edc/Connector/docs/developer/decision-records/2024-11-06-configuration-injection/README.md

 }
 ```

-These are Java POJOs that contain the actual config values.
-The same principle applies as before, but the
+These are Java POJOs that are annotated with the `@Settings` annotation and contain the actual config values.
+The same
-`@Setting`-annotated fields are compounded in a class or a `record`.
-However, some limitations apply:
+principle applies as before, but the `@Setting`-annotated fields are compounded in a class or a `record`.
+However,
+some limitations apply:

+- the field must be annotated with `@Configuration` and the class must be annotated with `@Settings`
+- they can only be declared inside an extension class
 - config record classes can only contain constructors where every parameter is annotated with `@Setting`
 - `@Configuration`-annotated fields are optional if and only if **all** `@Setting`-annotated fields within them have the
   `required = false` attribute.
 This optionality is _implicit_ and cannot be configured.